kundan-2508/Interview-Prep/README.md

 15. Palindrome linked list
 16. Add 2 numbers represented by linked list
 17. Add 1 to a linked list
+18. Clone a linked list using random pointer

 #### **_Stack And Queues_**